nostrband/askexperts/README.md

       throw new Error('Invalid payment proof');
     }

-    // Create an ExpertReplies object
+    // Create an ExpertReply object
     return {
-      // Implement AsyncIterable interface
-      [Symbol.asyncIterator]: async function* () {
-        // First reply
-        yield {
-          done: false,
-          content: 'This is the first part of my response.'
-        };

-        // Final reply
-        yield {
-          done: true,
-          content: 'This is the final part of my response.'
+      content: 'This is my response.'
-        };
-      }
     };
   }
 });